thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ## Data Structure

 This is a [tag](../GLOSSARY.md)-based rule, you can think of it as a collection of rules, where all "sub-rules" are independent from each other, and where each "sub-rule" is indexed by its tag.
 In this case, the tag is applied to the NFT collection address.
-The tranfer counter rule is composed of two components:
+The transfer counter rule is composed of two components:

 - **Trades allowed per day** (uint8): The number of trades allowed per tokenId of the collection while the rule is active
 - **Start timestamp** (uint64): The unix timestamp for the time that the rule starts.